- A grade of C or better is necessary for all courses offered toward a major in linguistics.

 - No courses offered toward the fulfillment of the requirements for the major may be taken on a pass/fail basis.

 For questions, or to declare a major or minor, students should contact their designated advisor:

 Requirements for the Major

-Nine courses are required to complete a minor in language and linguistics.
+Nine courses are required to complete a major in language and linguistics.